 Lions and tigers and mostly there are bears: On my last Whitney trip, I was 2 Bear sightings for 2 nights so take it from me, everything goes in the bear box (or the canister if you’re backpacking.)
 If you’re day hiking, keep your pack close at all times too — even if there are no bears around, there are plenty of other animals to rip it apart in search of food.

-Don’t underestimate the trail either, come prepared: Non-technical does not mean Disneyland.
+Don’t underestimate the trail either, come prepared: Non-technical does not mean Disneyland afterall.
 Things can go wrong on any trail and at 14,505′, you are a long way from help.
 Your best bet to stay safe is to be aware of the conditions (they change and change quick), your own abilities, and come well prepared with lots of food, water, layers, and the rest of the essentials.
-Plan for the worst and enjoy the best.
+Check with the rangers before you head out, plan for the worst and enjoy the best.

 Want more details?
 Of course you do.
 Hiking Guy’s guide will walk you through literally every step of the logistics, gear, handling altitude and so will Timberline Trails’.
 The Forest Service has this handy info guide and checklist.
 If that’s not enough, I’ve linked to several more great resources down below.